Tax Troubles? We've Got You Covered!

 8. Indicates Long-term solvency position: Ratio analysis also evaluates a company's ability to pay off its debt in the long run.

-9. Indicates Overall Profitability: Ratios helps the management about the profitability of the business.
+9. Indicates Overall Profitability: Ratios help management determine the profitability of the business.

 10. Helps in decision-making: When deciding whether to offer a firm credit for the supply of goods or whether to make bank loans available, among other things.